 United Students Against Sweatshops

-For more information, see United Students Against Sweatshops (other group)
+For more information, see United Students Against Sweatshops

 United Students Against Sweatshops (USAS) is a labor-union-backed organizing effort focused on college campuses that attacks major clothing brands involved in university licensing agreements that manufacture clothing overseas.
 It was founded in the late 1990s.
 The group has also attacked Teach for America, a teacher training group that has been opposed by teachers unions.